DenSit/mathProject/README.md

-# Kivy
+# Kivy.
-application for training mathematic
+Application for training mathematic.
-It has three levels of difficulty
+It has three levels of difficulty.